 Request an Offer in Compromise

 Another way to potentially prevent a tax lien is to request an offer in compromise.
 An offer in compromise allows you to settle your debt with the IRS.
-Usually, you pay less than you owe to the IRS.
+Usually, you pay less than the total tax debt you owe.

 It’s worth noting that the IRS can start the process of filing a lien against you while your offer in compromise is being reviewed.
-Usually, though, the IRS waits to file a lien until after a decision is made.
-If you’re approved for an offer in compromise, the IRS won’t file a lien.
+Usually, though, it waits until after a decision is made.
+If you’re approved for an offer in compromise, the agency won’t file a lien.
 If there’s already a lien, it will be released if your offer in compromise gets accepted.

 Do You Have A Lien Against You?

-If for whatever reason, you aren’t able to avoid a tax lien, the next step to take is to decide how to remove the IRS tax lien from your property.
+If, for whatever reason, you aren’t able to avoid a tax lien, the next step to take is to decide how to remove the IRS tax lien from your property.
 You have several options for doing so.
-A tax professional can help you determine which choice is right for you for how to get the tax lien removed.
+A tax professional can help you determine which choice is right for you and walk you through how to get the tax lien removed.

 Pay the Debt

 For some taxpayers, the fastest way to get rid of a tax lien is to pay the debt in full.
-Once you pay the IRS what you owe, it removes the tax lien within 30 days.
+Once you pay the IRS what you owe, the agency removes the tax lien within 30 days.

 Discharge Property

 Not every taxpayer qualifies for a discharge.
-The tax professionals at BC Tax can review your situation and help you decide if a tax lien discharge is appropriate for you and if your property is eligible for discharge.
+If you’re considering this option, the tax professionals at BC Tax can review your situation and help you decide if a tax lien discharge is appropriate for you and if your property is eligible for discharge.

 Request Subordination

 You can think of subordination as the IRS letting another creditor cut in line.
-Subordination doesn’t get rid of the lien, but it does let another creditor move ahead of the IRS.
+Subordination doesn’t get rid of the debt, so you can’t count on it for tax lien removal, but it does let another creditor move ahead of the IRS.
 If you’re looking to refinance your home or want to get a car loan, the IRS might agree to let the creditor’s claim take precedence over its own.

 Like a property discharge, you need to meet specific requirements to qualify for subordination.
 BC Tax can review your eligibility and help you through the subordination application process.